• Skip to main content

 Fix: Camera Not Working or Greyed Out in Microsoft Teams

-You won’t be able make video calls, if the Camera Icon is Greyed Out in Microsoft Teams.
-You will find below the steps to fix the issue of Camera Not Working in Microsoft Teams.
+You won’t be able join Live meetings or make video calls, if the Camera Icon is Greyed out or the Camera is not working in Microsoft Teams.

 Camera Not Working in Microsoft Teams